deepcurator/DCC/demo/run_all_modalities/README.md

 - At this point, Gradle server is built.
 Before running the demo, make sure to run "gradle run" in the grobid-0.5.5 folder to start the server.

 ### Grobid Client
-Download [Grobid client](https://github.com/kermitt2/grobid-client-python) and extract it to the demo folder (demo\grobid-client-python).
+Download [Grobid client](https://github.com/kermitt2/grobid-client-python) and extract it to the demo folder (dcc\demo\grobid-client-python).

 ## Tesseract
 [Tesseract](https://github.com/tesseract-ocr/tesseract) is used by the image2graph module.